-Structures' Reports HIC is composed of a variety of organizations sharing a common mission and is enriched by a variety of realities, methods and cultures.
+Francis Clay Structures' Reports HIC is composed of a variety of organizations sharing a common mission and is enriched by a variety of realities, methods and cultures.
 The interconnection of such a vast diversity poses a challenge when trying to establish coordinated activities within the Coalition; but this diversity is what strengthens our actions as a whole.
-HIC President Report As in previous years, the activities of the Presidency during 2018 were focused on strengthening and publicizing the work of the Coalition, while broadening and deepening coordination and alliances with key organizations and actors with whom we share objectives and strategies for the defense, promotion and fulfillment of every person's right to a safe place to live in peace and with dignity.
-As part of her most relevant institutional tasks, Lorena Zárate, HIC President, was actively involved in the organization and follow-up of multiple face-to-face and virtual meetings with HIC Members and Allies in various countries, as well as with Board Members and staff from regional and thematic offices.
+HIC President Report As in previous years, the activities of the presidency during 2018 were focused on strengthening and publicizing the work of the Coalition, while broadening and deepening articulations and alliances with organizations and key actors with whom we share objectives and strategies for the defense, promotion and realization of the right of everyone to a safe place where to live in peace and dignity.
+As part of her most relevant institutional tasks, Lorena Zárate, HIC President, was actively involved in the organization and follow-up of multiple face-to-face and virtual meetings with HIC Members and Allies in various countries, as well as with Board Members and staff from regional and thematic Offices.
 In close coordination with the General Secretariat, these actions contributed to the coordination and delivery of the General Assembly (online).
-These meetings further facilitated the development of proposals for regional and international projects, including in the African region in collaboration with Rooftops-Canada, the Mazingira Institute, HLRN and other institutions.
-Other such proposals included a joint project with the Development Planning Unit of University College London (DPU-UCL), which was not approved, and another with the Polis Institute of Brazil to continue the work of the Global Platform for the Right to the City, approved for the period 2018-2021.
-As a representative of HIC, Lorena was invited to moderate the civil society round table during the 9th World Urban Forum held in Kuala Lumpur (Malaysia) in February 2018, where she also participated in the Assembly of Local and Regional Governments, and sessions with Members and Allies on the social production and management of habitat in Africa, and slum upgrading in Latin America.
-Taking advantage of an invitation to present HIC's work at the International Conference on Global Development in an Urbanized World held in Frankfurt (Germany), our President had the opportunity to meet MISEREOR's international and regional teams in Aachen, as well as representatives of the Rosa Luxemburg Foundation and Bread for the World in Berlin.
+These meetings further facilitated the elaboration of proposals for regional and international projects, including in the African region in collaboration with Rooftops-Canada, the Mazingira Institute, HLRN and other institutions.
+Other such proposals include a joint project with the DPU-UCL of London, which was not approved, and another with the Polis Institute of Brazil for the continuity of the work of the Global Platform for the Right to the City, approved for the period 2018-2021.
+As a representative of HIC, Lorena was invited to moderate the civil society roundtable within the 9th World Urban Forum held in Kuala Lumpur (Malaysia) in February 2018, where she also participated in the Assembly of Local and Regional Governments, and sessions with members and allies on habitat production and social management in Africa and slum upgrading in Latin America.
+Taking advantage of an invitation to present HIC's work at the International Conference on Global Development in an Urbanized World held in Frankfurt (Germany), our President had the opportunity to meet MISEREOR's international and regional Teams in Aachen, as well as Representatives of the Rosa Luxemburg Foundation and Bread for the World in Berlin.
 There, she was also able to meet with activists defending the rights of tenants and make visits to social housing projects.

-During a stay of several weeks in Mexico City, Lorena dedicated herself to strengthening the work carried out with the HIC-AL office as well as with local and national Members and Allies.
+During a stay of several weeks in Mexico City, Lorena dedicated herself to strengthening the work articulated with the HIC-AL office as well as with local and national Members and Allies.
 Lorena participated in meetings with the Human Rights Commission, the HIC-AL evaluation process, and the panel presentation of the book Utopías en construcción.
-La producción y gestión social del hábitat en América Latina [Utopias under Construction: Latin American experiences of the social production of habitat], held in June.
-Additionally, throughout the year several trips allowed for her participation in public events and coordination meetings with various movements and organizations in Atlanta, Boston, Miami and New York (USA), Barcelona (Spain), Buenos Aires (Argentina), Montevideo (Uruguay), Ottawa and Toronto (Canada), Paris (France) and Quito (Ecuador).
+La producción y gestión social del hábitat en América Latina (Utopias in Construction - The Production and Social Management of Habitat in Latin America), held in June.
+Additionally, throughout the year several trips allowed for the participation in public events and coordination meetings with various movements and organizations in Atlanta, Boston, Miami and New York (USA), Barcelona (Spain), Buenos Aires (Argentina), Montevideo (Uruguay), Ottawa and Toronto (Canada), Paris (France) and Quito (Ecuador).